victorgay/website/content/publication/gay_2018/index.md

 publication: "Defended at the Department of Economics of the University of Chicago.
 Committee: Richard Hornbeck (chair), Steven D. Levitt, Derek A. Neal, and James A. Robinson."
 publication_short: ""

+summary: "Dissertation defented at the Departement of Economics of the University of Chicago in Spring 2018."
 tags:
 - Economics history
 - Labor economics